-Many of us lead busy lives, so when it comes to our child’s education, we leave the brunt of it to our child’s teachers.
+Many of us lead busy lives, so when it comes to our child’s education during the Age of Learning, we leave the brunt of it to our child’s teachers.
 After all, that’s what they’re paid to do, right?

 But as parents, there are specific reasons why we should get involved with our child’s education.
 In a moment, we will look at some of the ways in which we can do this, but first, let’s consider the benefits of our involvement.

 Why you should get more involved with your child’s education